 However when I first read the quote I thought about it differently.
 I thought about it as in finding ways to work more efficiently, smarter, keeping yourself motivated etcetera.
 I figure that there are more ways of thinking about this.
 I understand what he means and agree with him but when thinking about this quote I was also thinking about bad habits.
 They are also, often, something you do daily.
 I cannot imagine that they will lead to success.
 Seeing that they are called “bad habits“.

-It is obvious that they are or could be standing in the way of me reaching my goals.
+It is obvious that they are or could be standing in the way of me and you reaching our goals.
 Now changing habits is hard.
 We are so used to some of them that we do not even notice that we are doing it.
 Now getting rid of them completely would be fabulous but I am human so fear that this is not possible.
 Instead I can try to get them at the lowest point possible, I think then there is a chance I might be working towards my goals better than I am now.
 Time to get real.

 *Credits go to them for inspiring me to write this.